strukturart/flop/README.md

 [![badge-bhackers](https://img.shields.io/badge/bHackers-bHackerStore-orange)](https://store.bananahackers.net/#watermelon)
 ![badge-downloads](https://img.shields.io/github/downloads/strukturart/watermelon/total)

-Is a <a href="https://en.wikipedia.org/wiki/WebRTC">WebRTC</a> chat-client, for the KaiOs.
+Is a <a href="https://en.wikipedia.org/wiki/WebRTC">WebRTC</a> chat-client, for the KaiOS.
 Currently you can exchange text messages, pictures and your location with each other.
 You can create new chats and join chats.

 ### Features